Sreejan-22/smart-tube/README.md

 # video sharing platform

-A video sharing platform built using React.js in the frontend and Node.js(Express.js) at the backend
+A video sharing platform built using React.js in the frontend and Node.js(Express.js) at the backend(still in progress)

 ## Features